-Steven BENNETT - Obituary
+STEVEN BENNETT - Obituary

-It is with tremendous sadness the family announces the sudden passing of Steven Bennett on June 10, 2020.
-He will be lovingly remembered by his wife of 44 years, Darlene and their sons Tom, Sean (Melanie) and Jesse (Jennifer).
-Proud grandfather to Alicia, Cailah and Eden and adoring great grandfather to Hope and Logan.
-Dearly loved brother to Sandy (Glenn) in Whitby and Susan (Alan) in England.
-Caring son in law to Jackie, brother in law to Bonnie (Bob) and Ron.
-Steve, fondly known as Uncle Buck to his family for his sense of humor, love of the great outdoors and his resemblance to comedian John Candy whom he admired; will be deeply missed by his many nieces and nephews in Canada, UK and China.
-Steve enjoyed a successful and rewarding career in the Registrars office at Seneca College until his retirement in 2015.
-He will be remembered by his co-workers as well as the many students he helped guide through their courses to graduation.
-Steve touched so many people with his friendly, endearing personality.
-We will be forever grateful for the love shared with all who knew him.
-Due to circumstances caused by COVID restrictions a Celebration of Life will be held at a later date.
+BENNETT, STEVEN JOHN Former employee of Seneca College It is with tremendous sadness the family announces the sudden passing of Steve Bennett on June 10, 2020.
+Lovingly remembered by his wife of 44 years, Darlene and their sons, Tom, Sean (Melanie) and Jesse (Jennifer).
+Proud grandpa to Alicia, Cailah and Eden, and adoring great-grandpa to Hope and Logan.
+Dearly loved brother to Sandy (Glenn) and Susan (Alan), caring son-in-law to Jackie, brother-in-law to Bonnie (Bob) and Ron.
+Due to COVID restrictions a Celebration of Life will be held at a later date.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.